 This provision (which kicked in for many beneficiaries in 2016 and 2017) protects you from losing out on Social Security income when Part B premium increases surpass the cost-of-living adjustments (COLA) that are applied to Social Security benefits each year.
 This means that if Part B increases by $30 a month in a given year, but your COLA only raises your monthly benefits by $24, you save yourself the extra $6 by not having to pay it.
 (Note that this protection is not applicable if you’re paying a high-income surcharge for your Part B coverage, described above.)

-In recent years, the COLA has been more than adequate to cover the full cost of the standard Part B increases, so the “hold harmless” provision hasn’t been applicable.
+In recent years, the COLA has been more than adequate to cover the full cost of the standard Part B increases for almost all enrollees, so the “hold harmless” provision hasn’t been widely applicable.
 But it’s always there, just in case the Part B premium increase is more than a beneficiary’s COLA for a given year.

 It’s important to note that Part B premiums are automatically deducted from Social Security benefits for all beneficiaries who are receiving Social Security.
 But some people who are fairly new to Medicare have delayed their Social Security benefits.
 There are a variety of reasons to delay Social Security benefits, and each person needs to make the choice that best matches their needs.
-But once you’re receiving benefits from both Medicare and Social Security, the “hold harmless” provision will continue to protect you if and when there’s a year when the COLA is smaller than the standard Part B premium increase.
+But once you’re receiving benefits from both Medicare and Social Security, the “hold harmless” provision will continue to protect you if and when there’s a year when the COLA is smaller than the standard Part B premium increase, assuming you aren’t subject to the high-income surcharge.

 4. Get help from a Medicare Savings Program